 What thrills me the most about the Long John Jamboree is the enthusiasm the board and all the volunteers have for the events.
-We are going into our 3rd Jamboree and it is stronger than ever.
-Winter festivals are a time to celebrate the coming of spring and they have been happening for as long as Yellowknife has been around, so grab you kids, grab your wife, grab your hats and mitts and let’s get this thing started.
+Year over year the Jamboree gets strong and better.
+Winter festivals are a time to celebrate the coming of spring and they have been happening for as long as Yellowknife has been around, so grab your kids, grab your wife, grab your hats and mitts and let’s get this thing started.

 To fully maximize your fun time at the Jamboree I have tried to compile a guide to the Jamboree.
 If of course you see something worth adding, you let me know below in the comments.

 Well I did write the “How to Survive Winter in Yellowknife Guide” and in that it does cover the essentials of dressing for winter.
 I will however note a couple specific to the Jamboree.
 From year to year the weather can range quick a lot.
 Some years it can be a bitter cold, while other years things can practically be melting.
 My advice is to always dress in layers.
 Layering is essential for winter dressing and allows you to quickly adjust to whatever temperature is at hand.
 I will however also mention that where the Jamboree site is located on Yellowknife Bay, if there is southern wind you best watch out.
 Sunglasses are also a good accessory.
 It does get bright down there on the ice.

 Remember to check the weather conditions on Environment Canada.

 Food to eat

 There is a food tent down at the Jamboree site that features some of Yellowknife’s more unique food vendors.
 If you are coming down to the Jamboree site for the afternoon remember to bring some cash for some grab.
 Oh, and the Sugar Shack, because everyone needs some maple syrup on a stick.

 For the adults there is also the Brrr Garden.

 Events to watch for